 Avoid bad packages

 About a few months back Symfony came up with a list of vulnerable packages for PHP and implemented it in its latest version to be used by developers.
-This is a great update to follow if you really care for your projects future.
+This is a great update to follow if you really care for the future of your project.
 You could also access and implement it by posting your composer.lock file to their API or the web interface or even the CLI tool and get the project vulnerability checked.

 Use Vagrant to run cloned environments in undersized, no-frills, simple virtual machines that do the processing through ports inside the focal machine.
 This lets you use your host's browser and IDE without facing any lags or interventions.
 It is also possible to even host virtual machine into a virtual machine and that too with all the safety required.
 Refer to the help from Vagrant tutorials and explanations and you will be able to do this all most easily.